hirosystems/stacks.js/.github/MIGRATION.md

 - The `@stacks/network` `new StacksNetwork()` objects were removed.
 Instead `@stacks/network` now exports the objects `STACKS_MAINNET`, `STACKS_TESNET`, and `STACKS_DEVNET`, which are static (and shouldn't be changed for most use-cases).
 [Read more...](#stacks-network)
 - Most `fetch` (aka networking) methods were renamed to indicate they send HTTP requests.
 The new methods are named `fetchXyz` and are compatible with the old `Xyz` interfaces.
 [Read more...](#fetch-methods)
+- Reducing wrapper types, which create annoyances for the developer, rather than being able to use values directly.
+[Read more...](#reducing-wrapper-types)
 - The `ClarityType` enum was replaced by a human-readable version.
 The previous (wire format compatible) enum is still available as `ClarityWireType`.
 [Read more...](#clarity-representation)
 - The previous post-conditions types and `create..` methods were replaced with a human-readable representation.
 [Read more...](#post-conditions)
 - `StacksTransaction.serialize` and other `serializeXyz` methods were changed to return `string` (hex-encoded) instead of `Uint8Array`.
 Compatible `serializeXzyBytes` methods were added to ease the migration.
 [Read more...](#serialize-methods)